HermanNygaard/Karakterweb-CLI/README.md

 Just type `karakter` in your shell (if installed globally), the program will prompt you for input

 The default university is UiO.
-You can change this default by running with --uni= FLAG/setting option:\
+You can change this default by running with the `--set-uni` option once:\
-`karakter --uni=ntnu`
+`karakter --set-uni=ntnu`

-List of universities currently supported:
+Universities currently supported:

 - uio
 - ntnu